worktheclock/replit.github.io/repls/audio.md

 {
 	"File": "/path/to/file", // The path to the audio file "Volume": 1.5, // A float64 value to determine audio volume.
 1 is the file's native volume.
 Defaults to 1.
-	"DoesLoop": false, // Wether the file should be repeated or not.
+	"DoesLoop": false, // Whether the file should be repeated or not.
 	"LoopCount": -1 // How many times to repeat the file.
 Set to a negative value to create an endless loop.
 }
 ```